Closed-form approximations with respect to the mixing solution for option pricing under stochastic volatility: Preliminaries

 where $ (\hat x, \hat y) := ( S_0, \int_0^T ( 1 - \rho_t^2) \Ex(\sigma_t) \dd t)$. \end{proposition} \begin{proof} Notice that $\text{Put}_{\text{BS}}$ is a composition of smooth functions.
 Hence, $\text{Put}_{\text{BS}}$ is smooth on $(\reals^2_+;\reals_+)$.
 We Taylor expand $\text{Put}_{\text{BS}}$ around the mean of $ \left ( S_0 \xi_T, \int_0^T \sigma_t ( 1 - \rho_t^2) \dd t \right )$ up to second-order.
 By \Cref{lemma:martingalexi}, the expansion point is $ (\hat x, \hat y) = ( S_0, \int_0^T ( 1 - \rho_t^2) \Ex(\sigma_t) \dd t)$.
 Thus

 Taking expectation yields a second-order approximation to the put option price, that is, $\text{Put}^{(2)}$.
-Notice that $\text{Put}_{\text{BS}} ( \hat x, \hat y) $ is a deterministic quantity, thus the first-order terms will vanish. \end{proof} The partial derivatives of $\text{Put}_{\text{BS}}$ are analogous to the second, third and fourth order Black-Scholes Greeks, which are explicit and provided in \Cref{appen:greeks}.
+Notice that $\text{Put}_{\text{BS}} ( \hat x, \hat y) $ is a deterministic quantity, thus the first-order terms will vanish. \end{proof} The partial derivatives of $\text{Put}_{\text{BS}}$ are analogous to the Black-Scholes Greeks, which are explicit and provided in \Cref{appen:greeks}.
 In order to simplify $\text{Put}^{(2)}$, what remains to be done is the calculation of each of the expectations from \Cref{prop:secondorderput}, which are

 \begin{remark}[Call options] When considering the pricing of call options, the approximation methodology is essentially the same as that of put options.
 It is clear that the mixing solution methodology from \Cref{appen:mixing} can be easily adapted to the case of call options, in which case we obtain